Recipe for Mixed Berry Scones

 Serving Mixed Berry Scones on my Grandmother's Serving Platter

 Actually, I’m not sure I’ve ever eaten a scone I didn’t love.
 Whether they’re sweet, savory, or plain.
 And let me tell you…a plain scone is not a bad thing!
 Add on some clotted cream, jelly and/or lemon curd, plus your favorite tea, and you can have a little tea party with yourself . . . or a loved one, or two or three.
-Ha, ha.
+Ha, ha!
 Who doesn’t love a good tea party?

 Ingredients for Mixed Berry Scones

-(See the full recipe at the bottom of this post.)
+(As a Walmart Affiliate, I earn from qualified purchases at the links below.
+See the full recipe at the bottom of this post.)

 Frozen Berries

-Instructions on Making this Recipe
+Instructions For Making This Recipe

 Ingredients for this Recipe